5 Constrictor Snakes You Don't Want to Meet

 4. Boa constrictor

 This is one of the best-known constrictor snakes, native to the Americas -from Mexico to Argentina- and prefers habitats with little water, such as savannahs and deserts.
-It’s an arboreal snake, and sometimes spends time on the ground.
+It’s an arboreal snake, and sometimes spends some on the ground.

 The boa constrictor can measure up to 13 feet – females being larger than the males – and has a very attractive coloration in reddish, white, golden, and pink tones.
 Before molting, it’s grayish in color and not very attractive.